Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'List all devices in the device registry' clearly states the action and resource, but it does not differentiate from sibling tools like 'devices_list_devices' or 'devices_list_devices_in_area', leaving ambiguity about the scope and context.
+The description clearly states the verb 'List' and resource 'all devices in the device registry.'
+However, it does not differentiate from sibling tools like 'devices_list_devices' or 'devices_list_devices_in_area', which could cause confusion about the specific scope of this tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.